-LB485 AM764 requires that funds from the Child Care and Development Block Grant (CCDBG) would be first utilized to pay for the changes and if those funds are not available, then Temporary Assistan ce for Needy Families (TANF) funds may be utilized.
-All current CCDBG and TANF funds are currently being obligated for current bienniums.
-LB485 AM1057 states that no general funds may be used to pay for the costs of the income eligibility changes for fiscal years 2021-22 through 2023-24.
+LB485 AM764 requires that funds from the Child Care and Development Block Grant (CCDBG) would be first utilized to pay for the changes and if those funds are not available, then Temporary Assistance for Needy Families (TANF) funds may be utilized.
+All current CCDBG and TANF funds are currently being obligated for current biennium.
+LB485 AM1057 states that no general funds may be used to pay for the costs of the income eligibility changes for fiscal years 2021-22 through September 2023.

 The newly passed American Rescue Plan Act (ARPA) has provided additional federal dollars for child care.
 Federal guidance has not been finalized at this point, however initial guidance indicates that this pilot project is an approved use of ARPA funds.
 If ARPA funds cannot be used, DHHS would need to have a general fund appropriation to implement LB 485 or be at risk of not complying with Nebraska statute.

-ARPA funds have to be obligated by September 30, 2023 and liquidated by September 30, 2024.
+ARPA funds have to be obligated by September 30, 2023, and liquidated by September 30, 2024.
 Child Care claims that are outside of the obligation period (paid after October 1, 2023), cannot utilize ARPA dollars.
-Unless there is a new influx of federal child care funds, general funds would be needed for costs beginning October 1, 2023.
-For the last year of the pilot period (July 2023 to June 2024), the general fund costs for LB 485 would \$26,329,303 and the federal fund cost would be \$8,776,434 for a total cost of \$35,105,737 (GF costs would be all expenses beginning October 1, 2023).
+The last quarter of the pilot (June 2023 to September 2023) can utilize ARPA dollars.
+The cost is estimated to be \$8,776,434 (Federal Funds).

-After the three-year pilot program ends in June 2024, there will be an ongoing cost to DHHS.
+After the 27-month pilot program ends in September 2023, there will be an ongoing cost to DHHS.
 The gross income eligibility test for initial applications would decrease from 185% FPL back to 130% FPL and the annual gross income redetermination test for TCC would decrease from 200% FPL back to 185% FPL.
 Those families who became eligible during the pilot program, having income between 130% - 185% FPL, would continue to remain eligible for TCC once the pilot program ends unless either the child no longer qualifies due to age requirements or income exceeds the 185% FPL standards at redetermination.
 If children are added to those families after the pilot program ends but their income does not exceed 185% FPL, the family will remain eligible thus increasing the numbers of newly eligible children.
 The end of the "pilot program" would continue for multiple years past the end date of the pilot program in statute.
+Unless there is a new influx of federal child care funds, general funds would be needed for all costs beginning October 1, 2023.

-If all 4,050 cases would receive a TCC case rate (\$515 per month without any inflationary increase) beginning in July 2024, the general fund impact for the aid amount would be \$2,085,750 per month or \$25,029,000 per year.
-Any amount of cases below the estimated 4,050 cases would decrease the cost beginning in SFY 2025.
-The amount of staff time would be decreased (starting in July 2024) as TCC cases require only 1 hour per year of staff time for annual redetermination.
+If all 4,050 cases would receive a TCC case rate (\$515 per month without any inflationary increase) beginning in October 2023, the general fund impact for the aid amount would be \$2,085,750 per month or \$25,029,000 annually.
+Any amount of cases below the estimated 4,050 cases would decrease the cost beginning in October 2023 (SFY 2024).
+The amount of staff time would be decreased (starting in October 2024) as TCC cases require only 1 hour per year of staff time for annual redetermination.
 The number of social service workers could drop from 15 to 2 per year.
 Staff costs would need to utilize all general funds since DHHS utilizes all of the administrative funds available in the Child Care Discretionary Fund (CCDF).

 MAJOR OBJECTS OF EXPENDITURE

 PERSONAL SERVICES:

-NUMBER O F POSITIONS 2021-2022 2022-2023
+NUMBER OF POSITIONS 2021-2022 2022-2023

 POSITION TITLE 21-22 22-23 EXPENDITURES EXPENDITURES

 Social Service Worker 15 15 \$558,574 \$558,574

 Social Services Worker Supervisor 2 2 \$93,895 \$93,895

 Benefits \$233,910 \$233,910

 Operating \$258,578 \$255,278

 Travel

 Capital Outlay

 Aid \$33,964,080 \$33,964,080

 Capital Improvements

 TOTAL \$35,109,037 \$35,105,737